 We support a wide range of domestic and international household-name retailers and have experts in the issues that are crucial to their businesses as they expand into new markets, at home and abroad, and re-engineer themselves in turbulent times.

-Our people have a wide range of experience in retail and, as a leading ranked law practice in the sector, provide advice across the full range of issues retailers, and their suppliers and investors, face.
+Our people have a wide range of experience in retail and, as a leading ranked law practice in the sector, provide advice across the full range of issues faced by retailers, their suppliers and investors.

 We have offices in Belgium, France and Germany, with lawyers expert in getting new retailers off the ground, and a wealth of relationships with lawyers in other jurisdictions.